Magis Striped Tavolo Table shown in White Steel frame.

 The Venice Chair’s sinuous form evokes the flowing shape of a gondola.
 Technologically innovative, it’s made from a single block of die-cast aluminum that allows the easy attachment of the front and rear extruded aluminum legs, and its soft, fluid lines offer comfort both indoors and out.
 The armrest—a single curved strip—provides support for the elbows.
 The flexible but sturdy backrest is available in six hues of thermoplastic rubber or leather, depending on the application.
 The aluminum frame allows for easy stacking and is available in painted black or white, or in a polished die-cast aluminum for indoor use.

-Eames Aluminum Group Lounge Chair Outdoor shown in White/Outdoor Weave, White frame.
+Eames Aluminum Group Lounge Chair Outdoor shown in Graphite/Outdoor Weave, Graphite frame

 Constructed from die-cast aluminum and modeled on the common soccer ball, Chair_One is composed of a collection of small, flat planes assembled at angles to create a striking, sculptural, three-dimensional form.
 “This was possibly the first time ever that such a large die-cast was used for making a chair,” says its designer, Konstantin Grcic.
 “I decided to break up surfaces into thin sections like branches and let the material flow through the mold to create the shape.”